RealKinetic/locust_k8s/Blog_part_1.md

 For this example we can use the example provided by Locust in their [quick start documentation](http://docs.locust.io/en/latest/quickstart.html).

-You can use the `locustfile.py` in our example repo or create said file.
+You can use the `locustfile.py` in our example repo, or create the file yourself.

-Here's the code that you will need in `locustfile.py`:
+Your `locustfile.py` should contain the following:

     from locust import HttpLocust, TaskSet, task